William D. Coleman (politician): Presidency (1896–1900)

 In 1896, Coleman's predecessor, Joseph Cheeseman, became the first president in Liberian history to die in office.
+He was re-elected in 1899 and his victory was hailed by the Philadelphia Inquirer in the United States as marking the opening of foreign investment in the country.
 William Coleman centered his policies on three cornerstones: education, finances, and interior policy.
-As part of this policy he worked with his friend, Dr. Edward Wilmot Blyden, to re-open Liberia College in Monrovia.
-Other decisions included increasing the national government's power over the interior sections of the country, reorganizing the customs service, and attempts to further advance resource extraction.
+As part of this policy, he worked with his friend, Dr. Edward Wilmot Blyden, to re-open Liberia College in Monrovia.
+Other decisions included increasing the national government's power over the interior sections of the country, reorganizing the customs service, and attempting to further advance resource extraction.
 Coleman was successful in establishing control over the interior region north and west of the Saint Paul River.

 Opposition, resignation

-As his term progressed, he faced gradually increasing opposition from the citizenry for his execution of policies concerning the interior and the native tribes.
+As his second term progressed, he faced increasing opposition from the citizenry for his execution of policies concerning the interior and the native tribes.
 After a falling out with political allies and his own cabinet over his policies placed more pressure on his administration, he resigned from office in December 1900.
 Coleman's successor was his secretary of state, Garretson W. Gibson, since the vice president had already died in office.
 Under existing succession laws, Speaker of the House Robert H. Marshall should have become president, but some felt that he was unsuited for the position.
-As a result, the legislature repealed the 1873 succession law and gave the presidency to Gibson.
+As a result, the legislature repealed the 1873 succession law and appointed Gibson as president.

 Later years

 After resigning the presidency, Coleman continued to be an active player in Liberian politics.
 He ran for president three more times (1901, 1903, and 1905) as a member of the People's Party, losing each election.
 He died in 1908 in Clay-Ashland at the age of 65.
-His grandson Samuel David Coleman was also involved in politics and was killed by government forces on June 27, 1955, after accusations of a failed coup.
+His son Samuel David Coleman was also involved in politics and was killed by government forces on June 27, 1955, after accusations of a failed coup.